In Practice

 Policies and Practices

-The school regularly reviews our official and unofficial policies, practices, and cultural norms with an equity lens.
+The School regularly reviews our official and unofficial policies, practices, and cultural norms with an equity lens.
 Some of these efforts have resulted in short-term policy changes, while others are ongoing examinations to ensure that we never assume that individuals’ experiences within the institution are equitable.

 Students

 Our approach to child and adolescent development focuses on independence, self-advocacy, and risk-taking, and our mission centers student voices.
-It is common for students to organize and advocate for what they care for, and the school supports various student-centered groups such as those focused on race/ethnicity, gender, LGBTQ+ identity, academic interests, environmental activism, and so on.
+It is common for students to organize and advocate for what they care for, and the School supports various student-centered groups such as those focused on race/ethnicity, gender, LGBTQ+ identity, academic interests, environmental activism, and so on.

 Below is a sampling of recent student-centered programming and initiatives.
-Some are spearheaded by the Office of Diversity and Institutional Equity, while others are collaborative across many divisions, departments, and offices in the school.
+Some are spearheaded by the Office of Diversity and Institutional Equity, while others are collaborative across many divisions, departments, and offices in the School.

 Lower Middle School Workshops

-High School Affinity Spaces and Friday Meeting
+High School Affinity Spaces and Monday Meeting

 GUST